Hkattelu/MinimalHashMap/README.md

 There are a couple of things to note about the MinimalHashMap as it is special.

-1. You cannot "over write" a value by calling .put() with the same value.
+1. You cannot "over write" a value by calling .put() with the same key.

 2. You should only use this when you need a fast access data structure and you have all of the elements that you are searching over.
 It is slow to enter new elements and